grackle-project/grackle/doc/source/Contributing.rst

   3. After the PR is merged, perform the release on GitHub.
-     Make sure to associate the release (and the new tag) with Commit A (not with Commit B).
+     Make sure to associate the release with the proper target (it should include changes from the PR).

+  4. Make a new PR composed of a single commit (this is the first commit of the next release).
+     It should **only** update the version number of the c-library to specify the next development version

+      -  like before, this must be updated in  the ``VERSION`` file (that can be found at the root level of the repository)
+      - do **NOT** touch anything else (even the python version number)

+  5. Go to the *Read the Docs* `project webpage <https://readthedocs.org/projects/grackle/>`__ and the new release's tag to the list of "Active Versions."
+     This ensures that *Read the Docs* will maintain a version of the documentation for this particular release.

-  4. Announce the release in an email to the `Grackle mailing list <https://groups.google.com/g/grackle-cooling-users>`__.
+  6. Announce the release in an email to the `Grackle mailing list <https://groups.google.com/g/grackle-cooling-users>`__.
+     This can be adapted from the GitHub Release notes.